STA 9750 Lecture #8 In-Class Activity: More ggplot2 - Chloropleths and Cartograms + Tools for Interactive Data Analysis

 Limitations and Extensions of Chloropleths

 Chloropleth plots are rightly popular but they have a major limitation: humans are not uniformly distributed across space!
-Smaller regions may have higher populations (cf Connecticut vs Montana) and administrative regions are not the same size.
+Smaller regions may have higher populations (cf. Connecticut vs. Montana) and administrative regions are not the same size.
 Because human perception is naturally drawn to larger regions, we often need to adjust the color schemes used to compensate for area effects.
 This process can be powerful, but it is a bit difficult to get right.

 For instance, let’s see what happens if we create a chloropleth of the SID74 data, the number of children who die in North Carolina of SIDS during our sample period: